Transfer Applicants

 Each fall, we welcome a very small number (12 on average) of transfer students to Harvard College.
 We seek students whose previous academic experience will prepare them to flourish in our rigorous and rewarding liberal arts program.
 In our candidates for transfer admission, we look for:

-Recently, we have received more than 1,500 transfer applications per year.
+Recently, we have received more than 2,000 transfer applications per year.
 In pools of this size, the number of well-qualified applicants far exceeded the number of students admitted and enrolled each year as transfer students.
 As admission to transfer to Harvard is competitive, we encourage you to explore a variety of colleges in your transfer search.
+Check out our brochure for more info.

 Eligibility